 The South Col is well known as the worst camping place on Earth.
 It is.
 Windy, airless, always below freezing.
 And a few hours after arrival, you have an early dinner, get dressed (long underwear, fleece, down suit, inner boots, medium boots, outer gaiters, crampons, big gloves, pack on, oxygen on, mask on, eyes blurred – oh woe to having to go to the bathroom), 8:30 p.m. – lets go climbing.

-I always feel drunk climbing off the South Col. Cold then hot, staggering, rhythm less.
-And that usually lasts about 4 hours, until I reach the balcony.
+I feel cold then hot climbing off the South Col, without rhythm.
+That lasts about 4 hours, until I reach the balcony.
 Then I get into gear, I’m up over 8,000 meters, there is a hope of sunrise, I can go to work up here.

 Michael is up in front, tagging along with his ever enthusiastic Sherpa Pema.
 Tim and I climb along behind them; Mingma my Sherpa has ‘pains in his chest’ in the night.
 Not a great thing at 8,300 meters.
 We climb slower, we are both carrying an extra bottle of oz. for the team and I don’t want to have him go down.
 Oxygen is the only insurance you have up high.